ARV: Everything You Need To Know

 Sidney Richardson7-minute read

-If you’ve ever been interested in flipping a house or even just renovating your own home, you may have heard of ARV.
+If you’re thinking about flipping a house, researching the BRRRR method of real estate investing or even just planning to remodel your own home, you may have heard of ARV.
 ARV is a measure used by real estate investors and house flippers to estimate the future value of a property after renovations.

-So, what exactly is ARV?
+So, what exactly does ARV mean?
 If you’re interested in learning more about ARV and how to use it, read on for our guide to after-repair value.

-ARV, or after-repair value, is the estimated value of a home after future renovations.
-ARV is most commonly used by house flippers as a way to gauge the worth of a fixer-upper property, including how much it can be bought and then resold for after repairs.
+ARV, or after-repair value, is the estimated value of a property after completed renovations, not in its current condition.
+House flippers commonly use ARV as a way to gauge the worth of a fixer-upper property, including how much it can be bought, and then resold for after repairs.
 The repairs or renovations can be anything from installing new kitchen appliances to replacing the roof.

-Since homes being flipped are often not in the best condition, house flippers and investors probably won’t want to buy them at market value if they hope to turn a profit.
-Instead, they can use ARV to purchase a property at a discounted price, considering the cost of future repairs.
+Since flipped homes are often not in the best condition, house flippers and investors probably won’t want to purchase them at market value if they hope to turn a profit.
+Instead, they can use ARV to buy a property at a discounted purchase price, considering the cost of future repairs.

-ARV can also be used to secure a loan for the cost of actually ‘flipping’ the house.
-Some lenders offer loans specifically for home renovations, with the maximum loan amount being around 65% of the ARV.
+ARV can also be used to secure a loan for the cost of actually “flipping” the house.
+Some lenders offer renovation mortgages, or loans specifically for home renovations, with the maximum loan amount being around 65% of the ARV.

 Non-flippers can make use of ARV, too.
 If you’re renovating your home, calculating ARV can give you a good idea of how much value your renovations will add to your house.